janetvanbilsen/Twitter-Mining-Raspberry_Pi/README.md

 ### Acessing Server Remotely ###

-#### Setting up Mining Log ####
+#### Viewing Running Log ####
-CATS was developed with the <a href="https://www.raspberrypi.org/products/raspberry-pi-4-model-b/?resellerType=home ">Raspberry Pi 4 Model B (4GB RAM)</a>.<br />

-While it might be easier to initially setup CATS using a monitor, the server was developed to run in headless mode.
-A running log of the process of the mining will be produced by CATS and saved as `mining_Log.txt`.
+A running log of the process of the mining is be produced by CATS and saved as `mining_Log.txt`.
 This log includes tweet collection date&time and tweet creation date&time in csv format.<br />

 Example log:<br />
 `2020-11-12 13:15:44.214850, 2020-11-12 13:15:39`<br />